yaseliwanoff/react_GetJob/README.md

 Prerequisites:
 - Node.js 18+
 - npm 9+
-- MongoDB (local or cloud, e.g. Atlas)
+- Supabase (local or cloud, e.g. Atlas)

 1) Backend
 - Copy `.env.example` to `.env` in `backend/` and fill in values